Kotlin/coroutines-examples/kotlin-coroutines-informal.md

     be defined in a library.
 The standard library provides primitive suspending functions that are used to define all other suspending functions.

- *  A _suspending lambda_ — a block of code that can be run in a coroutine.
+ *  A _suspending lambda_ — a block of code that have to run in a coroutine.
     It looks exactly like an ordinary [lambda expression](https://kotlinlang.org/docs/reference/lambdas.html) but its functional type is marked with `suspend` modifier.
     Just like a regular lambda expression is a short syntactic form for an anonymous local function,